 Our Religious School program meets on Sunday mornings from 9:15am to 12:00 noon.
 We serve children from ages 18 months to grade 12.
-Our Early Childhood program is a special one that meets once a month, and serves children from the age 18 months to 3 years.
+Our Early Childhood program is a special one that meets once a month, and serves children from the ages 2 and 3 yearsold.
 This is a program in which parents are invited to attend along with their children, if they so choose.
 This often depends on the age of the child, and their individual level of comfort.
 The children are engaged Jewishly while having fun.
 They can be found doing art projects, digging in the “rice table”, looking at Jewish books, and doing cooking projects.
+We have a brand new PreK 4's program this year, which is intended for all of our four-year-old friends.
+Their curriculum is centered around "big books" during which they will learn about the Jewish holidays and Jewish values.
+They meet every Sunday morning, during which they can be found in circle time, painting, doing fun projects, visiting the library, or even playing outside!

 Grades 9 & 10 meet each week, while grades 11-12 meet once a month.
 Grades 11 & 12 meet their class requirements in many different ways, including supervised social activities, Mitzvah projects, field trips, and classroom units of study.
 Confirmation is the culmination of our students’ Jewish education, and occurs at the end of the 12th grade year.